Sahana-manjunath1995/Base64-Encoding-and-Decoding/readme.md

-# Encoding and decoding of characters using base62
+# Base64 Encoding and Decoding

 The main goal of this project is to encode the given input and provide decoded characters as output.